Hybrid Entrepreneurship Theory

 "hybrid entrepreneurs who subsequently enter full-time self-employment (i.e., quit their day job) have much higher rates of survival relative to individuals who enter full-time self-employment directly from paid employment"

-Perhaps if more employers knew that hybrid entrepreneurs are more successful, they would be more forgiving of it.
+Perhaps if more employers knew that hybrid entrepreneurs are more successful, they would be more forgiving.
 Policymakers could also get involved and ensure that employers do not overly restrict employees from starting businesses.

 Sources: